Infectious Waste Spreading Prion Disease

 Based on this premise, caregivers and family members must arm themselves with facts that can save their lives.
-Simple acts can expose family and caregivers to the prion contagion.
-For example, many household items, including utensils and dishes that belong to people who have Alzheimer’s and Huntington’s are likely infected from saliva.
+Simple acts, including a sneeze or a cough, can expose family and caregivers to the prion contagion.
+For example, many household items, including utensils and dishes that belong to people who have Alzheimer’s and CJD are likely infected from saliva.
 It’s unsafe for others to use these items and people should not donate them to charity.

-Despite the mass confusion and concern regarding prion disease, protective and sterilization protocols for Alzheimer’s and CJD are not the same and millions of people are being exposed to prion disease because of false securities.
-CJD is just the tip of a deadly, incurable iceberg and we all should sit up and pay attention right now.
-We’re recklessly allowing caregivers and stakeholders to expose themselves and others to the problem.
+Despite the mass confusion and concern regarding prion disease, protective and sterilization protocols for Alzheimer’s disease and CJD are not the same and millions of people are being exposed to a vicious prion disease because of false securities.
+CJD is just the tip of a deadly, incurable iceberg.
+We’re recklessly allowing caregivers and stakeholders to expose themselves and others to the prion pathogen.

 Although there are multiple causes of, and pathways for, prion disease, reckless policies around the world are contributing to the unstoppable epidemic.
 It’s spreading further every day.
-Stakeholders must arm themselves with facts that can promote reform because all infected mammals shed infectious prions in their blood, saliva, mucus, urine and feces.
+Stakeholders must arm themselves with facts that can promote reform because infected animals shed infectious prions in skin, blood, saliva, mucus, urine, feces and cell tissue.
 Prions also have been found in milk.
 In essence, the entire body of a victim is contaminated and must be managed accordingly.

 With these risks in mind, we need many reforms to safeguard human health and environmental pathways.
-We are experts on the issue of prion disease, pathway management.
+We are experts on the issue of prion disease and pathway management.
 We have influenced public opinion and public policy around the world.
 Please join us in the pursuit of truth and reform.